vzhd1701/enex2notion/README.md

 ## Getting help

-If you have encountered a bug or have an idea about a new feature, please [open a new issue](https://github.com/vzhd1701/enex2notion/issues/new/choose).
+If you found a bug or have a feature request, please [open a new issue](https://github.com/vzhd1701/enex2notion/issues/new/choose).

 If you have a question about the program or have difficulty using it, you are welcome to [the discussions page](https://github.com/vzhd1701/enex2notion/discussions).
 You can also mail me directly, I'm always happy to help.